From 0 to 1 Utilizing Guance to Build Observability for Springcloud Services¶

 Notes:

-- version: Required, application version number.
+- version: Mandatory, application version number.

 4. Save, Verify, and Publish the Page¶

-Configuration method: [Java Example]
+Configuration Method: [Java Example]

-Security Checker Overview: [Guance Official Overview]
+Security Checker Introduction: [Guance Official Introduction]

 1. Install Security Checker¶

-## Install
+## Installation

 $ bash -c "$(curl https://static.guance.com/security-checker/install.sh)"